 - Follow up

-For this reason an independent meeting facilitator, such as Howard Hackney LLP, someone who can hold the partners accountable and keep the agenda moving forward; someone to make it work.
+For this reason an independent meeting facilitator, such as Howard Hackney LLP, can hold the partners accountable, keep the agenda moving forward and make it work.
 This also allows every partner to speak their mind without appearing to control the agenda and discussions.